JoeDLewis/JoeDLewis.github.io/TBeam.md

 ### Actions

-- I Conducted an experiment where a T-beam has loads of 150N and 300N applied to it with strain gauges measuring the strain experienced by the beam at various points around the beam.
+- I conducted an experiment where a T-beam has loads of 150N and 300N applied to it with strain gauges measuring the strain experienced by the beam at various points around the beam.

-- Recreated the Beam geometry in ANSYS DesignModeller and ensured high mesh quality.
+- Recreated the beam geometry in ANSYS DesignModeller and ensured high mesh quality.

 - Conducted a FEA simulation with the same conditions as the experiment in ANSYS Structural using the 3D Solid body method.